 - Total Carryover, End of Year This is the total amount of unobligated fee funds at the end of the fiscal year. - Unappropriated Amounts FDA's AGDUFA carryover includes \$2,363,711 in fee collections that are considered unappropriated and therefore currently unavailable for obligation.
-This amount is the cumulative total of fee collections that exceeded the annual level of AGDUFA fees appropriated for a given year, prior to a technical fix that was added to the appropriations language to ensure that all fee collections would be considered appropriated. - Future Year Refunds Allowance, Set Aside FDA maintains a small amount to provide for any refunds, as a matter of prudent operations.
+This amount is the cumulative total of fee collections that exceeded the annual level of AGDUFA fees appropriated for a given year, prior to a technical fix that was added to the appropriations language to ensure that all fee collections would be considered appropriated.

+- Future Year Refunds Allowance, Set Aside FDA maintains a small amount to provide for any refunds, as a matter of prudent operations.
 For that purpose, a total of \$100,000 in fee funds available for obligation is being set aside annually.
-See Note 7 for additional details. - Operational Reserve, Set Aside-In FY 2023, FDA has the authority to hold up to 3 months (12 weeks) of operating reserves for the process for the review of abbreviated applications for generic new animal drugs for the beginning of FY 2024.

-Carryover Net of Unavailable and Set Aside, End of Year - This is the total carryover, less any carryover funds subject to set asides or subject to any restrictions that currently preclude FDA from obligating the carryover funds.
+See Note 7 for additional details. - Operational Reserve, Set Aside In FY 2023, FDA has the authority to hold up to 3 months (12 weeks) of operating reserves for the process for the review of abbreviated applications for generic new animal drugs for the beginning of FY 2024. - Carryover Net of Unavailable and Set Aside, End of Year This is the total carryover, less any carryover funds subject to set asides or subject to any restrictions that currently preclude FDA from obligating the carryover funds.

-The operations in FY 2021 resulted in a net increase of the total carryover of \$8,397,882, from \$22,749,744 at the end of FY 2020 to \$31,147,626 at the end of FY 2021.
+The operations in FY 2023 resulted in a net increase of the total carryover of \$15,029,420, from \$38,247,850 at the end of FY 2022 to \$53,277,270 at the end of FY 2023.
 The primary driver for the increase in the carryover was the overall increase in net collections.
-For the AGDUFA program, user fee expenditures have steadily increased from FY 2019 to FY 2021, and CVM anticipates that these expenditures will continue to increase in FY 2022 as the program spends additional resources to continue meeting performance goals and the increased workload.
-Additionally, approximately \$4.5 million was collected in excess of the FY 2021 target revenue due to an increase in applications received, as demonstrated in Table 3.
-These excess collections will likely result in a reduction of the workload-based increase in the fee revenue amount anticipated for FY 2023.
-The \$4.5 million in excess collections is currently captured in the carryover.
-However, if a workload adjuster is invoked in FY 2023, the excess collections (or a portion of them) will be used to reduce the increase in the workload-based fee revenue amount.
-This scenario occurred during the FY 2021 fee-setting, when \$1,579,201 in excess fees collected during FY 2019 was used to reduce the workload-based increase to the target fee revenue amount for FY 2021.
-(See Table 2.)
+For the AGDUFA program, user fee expenditures steadily increased from FY 2019 to FY 2022, declining slightly in FY 2023 due to a budget authority increase received to support the generic animal drug review program.
+Additionally, approximately \$3.8 million was collected in excess of the FY 2023 target revenue due to an increase in applications received, as demonstrated in Table 3.
+This is after an excess of \$4.4 million over target revenue was collected in FY 2022 due to an increase in applications received.
+The increase in workload adjuster revenue coupled with significant excess collections in recent years driven entirely by application submissions has resulted in the increase to the carryover balance.

-Table 7 reflects the historical amount of carryover, fees collected, and fees obligated during the previous and current reauthorization periods.
+Table 7a-7b reflects the historical amount of carryover, fees collected, and fees obligated during the previous and current reauthorization periods.

-Table 7: Historical Generic New Animal Drug User Fee Collections, Obligations, and Carryover by Reauthorization Period
+Table 7a: Historical Generic New Animal Drug User Fee Collections, Obligations, and Carryover by Reauthorization Period